mdche001/EC601_Utility_poles/README.md

 Wampserver64: Apache + Mysql + Wordpress<br>
 other necessary libs needed to be import<br>

-## Running the model

-### Main doc is Train.py
-If the train foder, which can be found in data foder, have enough pictures, just run the Train.py.
-### Raw Detection
-Tensorflow-1.9
-AlexNet
-### BoundingBox
-Darkflow

 ## Running the google download tests

 Put your key into 9th line